random-alex/cover-letter/README.md

-# Automatic cover letter genetor
+# Automatic cover letter generator
 Simple app for generating cover letter based on CV and job description In order to use the app, please provider a valid OpenAI API key.
 Another note, generating cover letter could take some time(1-2 minutes) because of multiple requests per one cover letter generation.